faenrandir/a_careful_examination/documents/science/the_6000_year_problem.md

 Summary: The Church currently teaches that Adam and Eve ushered in the temporal existence of the earth approximately 6000 years ago.
-At least on its face, this idea is completely incompatible with the archaeological record.
+At least on its face, this idea is incompatible with the archaeological record.

 ---